LeDDGroup/scroll-utility/README.md

 If no `element` it will not affect scroll.

-If no `interruptScroll` it will be true by default.
+If no `noStop` it will be false by default.

 ### Detecting if is scrolling
 You can get if its currently scrolling: